johnwmillr/LyricsGenius/README.md

 To use the Genius API you'll need to sign up for a (free) client that authorizes you to [access their API](http://genius.com/api-clients).
 You'll need to supply your `client_access_token` from Genius when using this module.
 See [Usage](https://github.com/johnwmillr/LyricsGenius#usage) below for an example.

 ## Installation
+Python 3.x is required to use this package.

 The easiest way to use this package is to install it via [PyPI](https://pypi.python.org/pypi/lyricsgenius) using `pip`:

 `$pip install lyricsgenius`